cuplv/verivita/SPEC_LANGUAGE.md

 `method_call` defines the call to a method.

-The method call is defined by the return type (a `composed_id`) of the method, and by the method name.
+The method call is defined by an optional receiver `[param] inner_call` (the object used to invoke the method), a return type (a `composed_id`), the method name and a list of parameters (`param_list`).

 The name of the method is a `composed_id`, and specifies both the full class name (with the package) and the method name, separated by dots.

-The method call may specify a receiver (`[param] inner_call`) or not and a list of parameters.
+The receiver is a `param` and the parameter list is either empty or a comma separated list of parameters (`param`).

-The parameters can be constant values, free variables, or any value, specifified with the reserved keyword `#`.
-Each parameter must be followed by their type (the one that corresponds to the types found in the method signature).
+A parameter `param` can be a constant value, a free variable, or any value, specifified with the reserved keyword `#`.

+Each parameters in `param_list` must be followed by their type (the one that corresponds to the types found in the method signature).
 The type is a `composed_id`.

 # Examples